 ADTECH BASICS

-At it's core, adtech simply means the technology that powers digital advertising from the tools that buy and sell ad space in milliseconds, to the platforms that decide which ad you see and when.
+At its core, adtech simply means the technology that powers digital advertising from the tools that buy and sell ad space in milliseconds, to the platforms that decide which ad you see and when.

 It’s a vast, complex ecosystem that can feel overwhelming, full of acronyms and moving parts.
 We're here to break it down to the essentials: what it is, how it works, and why it matters to everyone, whether you're in the industry or not.
 This is our no-nonsense guide on adtech basics, jargon-free so you can make sense of adtech even if you've not got a techie bone in your body.